DevResults manages access using permissions groups. In plain English:

 - No Access

-For instructions on how to add a user to a group, see Change a User's Permissions.
+For instructions on how to add a user to a group or change their group, see Change a User's Permission Group.